What is Hormone Replacement Therapy (HRT)?

 Women who experience an early menopause (younger than about 45 years of age) may have increased risks of mortality and certain diseases compared with those who experience it at an older age.

 Menopausal and post-menopausal women may be prescribed oestrogens (with or without a progestogen) to boost their hormone levels and relieve symptoms.
 Such hormone replacement therapy (or HRT) also prevents osteoporosis and is thought to decrease the disease risks associated with early menopause.

 Types of HRT

-There are many forms of HRT, differing in the source of the hormones used (synthetic, natural, or conjugated equine), in whether or not a progestin is included, and in how the hormones are delivered – orally, injected, across the skin, absorbed from the mouth, or transvaginally.
+There are many forms of HRT, differing in the source of the hormones used (synthetic, natural, or conjugated equine), in whether or not a progestogen is included, and in how the hormones are delivered – orally, injected, across the skin, absorbed from the mouth, or transvaginally.

 Recently there has been interest in so-called “bioidentical” HRT, using only the chemical forms of hormones normally found in the human body, as these forms should have fewer undesirable side effects compared with synthetic or conjugated forms.

 Bioidentical HRT is delivered better and is more tolerable than many commercially-available HRT preparations.
 However it is important to maintain supply from a single supplier, since variations in product formulation between manufacturers or compounding practices may influence the dose of hormone received by the body.